The Online Compass Museum displays its own collection of some 100

 standard NATO system: it is about half as large and features in

-addition a mirror above the aircraft FK 16 compass (ask for full
+addition a mirror above the FK 16 aircraft compass (ask for full

 Collection of diver compasses, boards